frenkie1521/NGG/README.md

 # NGG
-A simple Python number guessing game built in Visual Studio Code.
+A simple Python number guessing game built in PyCharm.
 The player tries to crack a safe by guessing a 4-digit number, with feedback provided after each attempt.